drewIt273/Guild/docs/core ideas/representators.md

+## Representators in Guild
+This is a summary of a chat I made with ChatGPT about this idea.
+What is written under my name "Andrew" are exactly what I said and what is written under "ChatGPT" are GPT's answers.
+Feel free to make any constructive criticism even by email.

 ### Andrew

 Let us implement what is a representator.
 It is a name that represents something else.
 They can only be declared with the let keyword and in the form: